 Thread the cord through predrilled holes and secure with knots.
 Drill the holes slightly larger than the cords to make threading them easier.
 We added plumbing hooks and short gutter troughs on the outside of the corral to make it easy for kids to stash smaller balls, helmets and mitts.

 Flexible Garage Wall Storage

+You can buy a garden tool organizer for your garage or make a simple version in an hour or two.
 This compact rack is strong and simple to build.
 You can store shovels, rakes, a sledgehammer—any long-handled tools—conveniently up and out of the way.
-Learn how to make this rack yourself with these complete how-to instructions, including photos.